OperatingSystemsAtNTU/OS-21-Spring-at-NTU/mp2.md

 * Each of these functions should use its argument in a variable in the `proc` structure (see `kernel/proc.h`).
 * The functions to retrieve system call arguments from user space are in `kernel/syscall.c`.
 * You can see examples of their use in `kernel/sysproc.c`.
-* You may be stopped by some data type issues in xv6.
-Try to solve it.
+* If you're stopped by type issues, solve it.
 * If you want to know what each field repesents, see [SPECs](./mp2#specs) below.

 Run `mp2test`, which will fail at the first `mmap` call but give you some informational messages.
-We defined `PROT_READ` etc for you in `kernel/fcntl.h`.

 ## Implementation